-The beautiful 'KU Cinema Trap' where I had my Broadcast
+The beautiful 'KU Cinema Trap' where I had my Broadcast and Film Criticism class. |

 The first lesson of each course are introductory lessons where the lecturer will go through the course syllabus with everyone and answer questions.
 The second lesson, which is the first real lesson, will let students sample on how the course lessons will work.